huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 var more_unique_numbers = new Set(numbers)

 // Empty set
-// You have to do it this way since {} will initialise a objects!
+// You have to do it this way since {} will initialise an object!

 // Iterate through a set using loops!
 More info on loops @ 2.14! for (i = 0; i < unique_numbers.length; i++) {